 To support the UEs location procedures, the Mobile base station relay needs to get a good location estimate.
 The solution is based on the following principles:

-Editor's note: It is FFS how to handle the case when the UE and the Mobile base station relay are served by different PLMNs.

 - Reuse of the LPP TS 37.355 [13] for DL/UL positioning messages to the UE served by the mobile base station relay.